Integration with Bugs

 integration bugs jira rest

-Then, select JIRA (REST) in the popup's selection combobox and set the following parameters (replace the login name, the password, the IP address and the port by your JIRA settings):
+Then, select Jira (REST) in the popup's selection combobox and set the following parameters (replace the login name, the password, the IP address and the port by your Jira settings):

 Field Description

-authentication You can authenticate to JIRA using two methods:
+authentication You can authenticate to Jira using two methods:

 • use specific username and password (specified below)